zmjones/edarf/README.md

 The subdirectory `pkg` contains the actual package.
 The package can be installed with [devtools](https://cran.r-project.org/package=devtools).

-Documentation of functions as well as a vignette can be found [here](http://zmjones.github.io/edarf/).

 ```{r}
 devtools::install_github("zmjones/edarf", subdir = "pkg")
 ```